-Mini Bundt cakes flavored with café au lait (brewed coffee and steamed milk without foam) remind me of a morning spent in a cozy New Orleans coffee shop.
+Mini Bundt cakes flavored like café au lait (brewed coffee and steamed milk without foam) remind me of a morning spent in a cozy New Orleans coffee shop.
 They’re made with espresso powder, brewed coffee with chicory from Café du Monde, and my vanilla buttercream.
 The cakes themselves take under an hour to prepare.

 Bake these cakes for Mardi Gras mornings or Mardi Gras nights, crashed and exhausted from the crowds.
 Or, truly, make them any time you want to taste a piece of serenity and the warming flavors of coffee and milk.

-Why These Café au Lait Mini Bundt Cakes Work
+Why These Mini Bundt Cakes Work

 Using cake flour in the recipe and mixing ingredients until just combined gives the mini Bundt cakes a great crumb.
 (Over-mixing cake batter is a bad idea!)